 How long will my order take?

-Our fresh sourdough bread is handmade to order, so please allow 3-5 working days from purchase.
+Our fresh sourdough bread is handmade to order, so please allow 5 working days from purchase.
 Your bread is baked fresh and posted, for next day delivery via DPD.
 If you provide a mobile number and email address, DPD will send you a delivery window on the day of delivery.
+Please note, orders may take longer to dispatch during peak times such as Christmas, Easter, and bank holidays.

 How much is delivery?

 Can I request a specific delivery date?

 If you'd like a specific delivery date, please add it as a note in your order.
 We will do our best to accommodate you, and if it's not possible we will get in touch.

 Are you breads and mixes suitable for coeliacs?